flopp/QtAsciimage/README.md

 Applicable to all shape types.
 Instead of drawing the shape, it is cut out of the previsously drawn shapes, leaving a 'hole'.

+Styling rules and the styling rules section are completely optional; if there is no styling rule for a shape, it is drawn in the default style (black color, closed, and filled).

 ## Usage
 To include QtAsciimage into your QMake-based project, copy the QtAsciimage directory to your project tree and `include()` QtAsciimage's `pri`-file in you main QMake-file: